 MECKLENBURG COUNTY, N.C.
-(WBTV) - At least 652 Mecklenburg County residents have died and more than 72,780 have tested positive for the coronavirus since the pandemic began.
+(WBTV) - At least 843 Mecklenburg County residents have died due to COVID-19 and 93,750 have tested positive for the virus since the pandemic began.

-During the past week, an average of 15.5 percent of individuals who were tested in Mecklenburg County were positive for COVID-19.
+During the week ending on Feb.
+19, an average of 7.8 percent of individuals who were tested in Mecklenburg County were positive for COVID-19.

-Also, during the past week, an average of 521 individuals with laboratory-confirmed COVID-19 infections were hospitalized at acute care facilities in Mecklenburg County
+During the past week, an average of 455 individuals with laboratory-confirmed COVID-19 infections were hospitalized at acute care facilities in Mecklenburg County

 To get detailed maps and graphics showing information concerning Mecklenburg County coronavirus cases, click here.